 Participants will be eligible for benefits under the University benefit plans, including the University’s contribution of 10 percent of eligible earnings under the University’s Defined Contribution Retirement Plan, to the extent provided by the terms of those plans and to the extent the Participants continue to pay any applicable contributions for such benefits.
 When the Agreement for Phased Retirement and General Release become irrevocable, the faculty member may elect to receive distributions from the retirement account during the phased retirement period.
 Phased Retirement participants should contact the investment vendors directly for appropriate distribution forms and related materials.

 3. Other Entitlements Faculty members who elect to participate in the Program, shall no longer be eligible to vote in any department, college or University-wide election during the terminal year of the phase-down period.
 Faculty members who elect to participate will be entitled to use the same work space (e.g., office space, laboratory space) that he or she was entitled to prior to electing to participate in the Program.
+Faculty members who elect to participate in the Program are no longer obligated to meet the requirements of Post Tenure Review set forth in section 12.03, and are relieved of their obligation to submit an annual faculty activity report set forth in Section 14.02 (d).
 Faculty members who elect to participate in the Program shall relinquish their tenure at the end of the phase-down period.

 c.
 Faculty members electing to participate in the Program will be required to sign and return an Agreement for Phased Retirement and General Release.
 If after due deliberation and consultation, a faculty member decides to participate, the two documents should be notarized and returned to the Director of Benefits, Human Resources.